-Create image of the changes only
+Image of the changes

 If you only want to store the changes since the last image, you can create an Image of the change.

 To create an image of the changes, you need to have created at least one complete image of the drives or folders involved.